DaDouglasLi/calm-flow/README.md

 - **View → Toggle Developer Tools**: Open/close developer console
 - **Window → Minimize/Close**: Window management

-### **Global Keyboard Detection**
+### **Desktop Keyboard Detection**
-The app continues to respond to your typing even when:
+The app responds to your typing when it's focused, providing:
-- Minimized to taskbar/dock
+- **Focused Experience** - Breathing effects respond when you type in the app
-- Hidden behind other windows
+- **No Interference** - Doesn't interfere with typing in other applications
-- Running in background
+- **Smooth Integration** - Works seamlessly with your desktop workflow
-- Not the active application
+- **Meditative Focus** - Encourages mindful interaction with the app

-This ensures your meditative breathing experience continues uninterrupted while you work in other applications.
+**Note:** The app responds to typing when it's the active/focused window.
+This ensures it doesn't interfere with your normal typing in other applications while still providing the meditative breathing experience when you're using it.

 ## Behavior Details